weter123/Online-Forum-Client/README.md

     - removed exact and render and replaced them with element. (testing)
     - used useNavigate instead of useHistory (testing)

+due to isuue with installation, I am using react-select instead of react-dropdown (testing)
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).